'Grim Sleeper' Case Brings Familial DNA To Fore

-Mayor ANTONIO VILLARAIGOSA (Los Angeles, California): Thanks to the recent use of DNA evidence and, even more importantly, two decades of exhaustive detective work, we have our suspect.
+ANTONIO VILLARAIGOSA: Thanks to the recent use of DNA evidence and, even more importantly, two decades of exhaustive detective work, we have our suspect.

-Professor DAVID LAZER (Political Science/Computer Science, Northeastern University): Hello.
+DAVID LAZER: Hello.
 Thank you for having me.

 SIEGEL: And first, how rare is familial DNA testing?

 LAZER: Well, it has not been widely used in the United States.
 Primarily it has been used to some extent in Colorado and in California.
 And this is the, really, the biggest success story.
 There was a notable case in North Carolina, where actually they got not only a familial match, but then they - that also resulted in the exoneration of someone who had been in jail for some time, Darryl Hunt.

 SIEGEL: Ten unsolved murders in the L.A. case, with a pile of DNA evidence from multiple crime scenes - this sounds like the ideal application for this kind of technique, when you have no doubt as to the DNA of the person you're looking for.
 Can you imagine it being used, though, in a variety of other situations?